-Virtual Private Networks are gaining significant popularity as people continue to become more and more concerned with privacy.
-What many people, especially business owners, don’t understand is that there are 2 different kinds of VPN’s.
-One type of VPN can be necessary to help an employee work remotely.
-The other kind of VPN can be extremely dangerous to your company’s network
+Virtual Private Networks (VPN) are gaining significant popularity as people continue to become more and more concerned with privacy.
+What many people, especially business owners, don’t understand is that there are two different kinds of VPN’s: one helps employees work remotely and one can be extremely dangerous to your company’s network.

 Most businesses have better ways of accomplishing this task through remote desktop connections or cloud-based programs and desktops.
-VPN connections in this instance are becoming outdated technology as they can be extremely slow.
+These kinds of VPN connections are becoming outdated technology and can run extremely slow.

-Now people are using VPN programs on their phones and other devices as a way to keep their browsing and internet history private.
-Targeted ads can give users the feeling that nothing they do online is private, which for the most part it isn’t anyway.
+Now, people are using VPN programs on their phones and other devices as a way to keep their browsing and internet history private.
+Targeted ads can give users the feeling that nothing they do online is private, which for the most part isn’t anyway.

 There can be a big problem for business owners when employees start to use VPNs on company-issued devices.
-Programs like OpenDNS that filter content to business networks and devices rely on systems using the local network to function.
-When an employee utilizes a VPN they are able to bypass all of the safety protocols business owners and IT departments have put into place to keep the network safe and secured.
+Programs like OpenDNS, which filter content to business networks and devices, rely on systems using the local network to function.
+When an employee utilizes VPN they can bypass all the safety protocols business owners and IT departments have put into place to keep the network safe and secure.

 While the device is removed from the business network while it is connected to the VPN, as soon as they disconnect from the VPN, any viruses or malware the device picked up while not protected by the company network can be deployed to the business network much more easily.

 VPNs also pose a problem for productivity.
 Without the safeguards in place inside the company network, employees may feel empowered to browse social media sites or inappropriate content.
 Anything they browse or do while on a company-issued device can be the responsibility of the company.
 Illegal activity that is done through the device can instigate legal action against the company.